SKarolcik/VESK/README.md

 # VESK
 VESK embedded group coursework

+## Webpage
+Simply navigate to the webpage folder and open default.html Make sure all the files are included, as they are essentail for proper look of the webpage.

-# setting up broker server
+## setting up broker server

 To set-up broker server mosquitto package needs to be downloaded